 That brings me to a significant observation about this particular action.
-Conservation in this province recently has traditionally revolved around organizations such as the Ancient Forest Alliance (AFA), Sierra Club, or the Wilderness Committee(WC).
-Generally, they will promptly investigate reports of logging activity, then try to ensure protection by generating widespread publicity.
+Conservation in this province recently has revolved around organizations such as the Ancient Forest Alliance (AFA), Sierra Club, or the Wilderness Committee(WC).
+They promptly investigate reports of logging activity, then try to ensure protection by generating widespread publicity.
 In Fairy Creek, the AFA and the WC have certainly done that due diligence.
 When they arrived on the scene , the AFA charted many of the trees in the area, and began a campaign.
 The WC is also well involved, and here are some photos from their coverage.

 Here is a video that the AFA has released about Fairy Creek: